Food waste recycling is here

 What if I am already composting at home?

-Excellent!
-Thank you for doing this – please keep up the great work!
+That's excellent.
+Thank you for doing this – please keep up the great work.

 However, if you are still continuing to place some of your garden materials or food scraps that are not suited to composting in your garbage bin – then a food and garden waste bin can actually complement backyard composting, helping you to divert ALL your food waste and garden waste material away from landfill and making sure none of this valuable resource goes to waste.